 This Asian Grilled Chicken Drumsticks recipe is a great way to put a delicious twist on inexpensive chicken drumsticks this grilling season.
-The sweet and salty Asian chicken marinade adds incredible flavor and helps the chicken maintain moisture.
+I find the sweet and salty Asian chicken marinade adds incredible flavor as well as helping the chicken maintain moisture.
+The chicken drumsticks marinated in this are not just flavorful, but tender and juicy too!
+This recipe uses bone-in chicken for extra flavor and juiciness.
+Directions are included for air fryer and baked chicken drumsticks in this delicious chicken chicken drumstick marinade.
+Asian chicken drumsticks often balance sweet, savory, and spicy elements, making them a crowd-pleasing favorite.

 The Asian chicken marinade recipe is also perfect for other cuts of chicken beside chicken legs, especially other dark meat cuts like boneless skinless chicken thighs.
-It's great on chicken wings, and yes you can use it on breast meat too!
+It's great on chicken wings, and yes you can use it on chicken breasts too!

 These Asian Chicken Drumsticks are actually a melding of a simple soy sauce based Asian BBQ sauce and a technique I recently found to slash chicken skin to help marinade penetrate.